gdmoney/Cisco-CML-on-AWS/README.md

 ## Build
 ### Laptop
-- Download the `OVA` and `ISO` files and the license token from the [Cisco Learning Network Store ](https://learningnetworkstore.cisco.com/myaccount)
+- Download the `OVA` and `ISO` files, as well as the license token from the [Cisco Learning Network Store ](https://learningnetworkstore.cisco.com/myaccount)
 - Open the `OVA` file in VMware Workstation
   - Networking Adapter: Bridged (may need to specify the NIC in the Virtual Network Editor)